Kartik-Garg/url-shortener/README.md

       To view data of particular key: redis-cli GET key_value

    Here, the data is stored as the main URL against the custom url/id

+ NOTE: Refered Akhil Sharma's youtube channel and videos to get around this assignment